-In Part 1, students are introduced to key concepts and theories in education within Part 1: the 120 compulsory credits.
+Part 1: In Part 1, students are introduced to key concepts and theories in education within the 120 compulsory credits.
 Modules introduce the learner to issues and debates around education and invite the learner to explore the relationship between education, sociology, psychology social justice and inclusion and the opportunities for learning through a range of creative media.
-Part 2: In Part 2, compulsory modules explore topics such as constructions of childhood and youth, global perspectives in education and contextualising creative learning.
-This happens along with building on skills of analysis and enabling students to experience the application of theory to practice in their placement experience.
+Part 2: In Part 2, compulsory modules explore topics such as constructions of childhood and youth, and Contextualising creative learning through the Arts.
+This happens along with building on skills of analysis and enabling students to experience the application of theory to practice in their placement experience module.
 The choice of optional modules gives students further opportunities to develop their own academic and professional interests.
-Part 3: In Part 3, students deepen their knowledge within their modules and my exploring key educational policy and its impact on society and learning, while also conducting a research study on a topic of their choice.
+Part 3: In Part 3, students deepen their knowledge within their modules and by exploring key educational policy and its impact on society and learning, while also planning an educational project for social justice.
+Across the year, student will also be conducting a research study on a topic of their choice.
 In this Part, students spend much of the time learning independently, supported through the tutorial and seminar system.
 Progression towards career choices is supported with students given the opportunity to link pedagogical and andragogical theories with professional and personal development.
 Choosing optional modules enables students to follow relevant pathways which can complement their career choices.